GSA-COMET-Technical-Challenge/opencloudcx-bootstrap/spinnaker/README.md

     * Portainer
     * Sonarqube

-Below is an example of the `main.tf` file required to build the cluster
+Below is an example of the `main.tf` file required to build the cluster.
+This file should be in a directory with the `variables.auto.tfvars` and `secrets.auto.tfvars`.
+For Terraform, any filetype of `.tfvars` with `.auto.` in the name will automatically be used during plan, apply, and destroy.

 ```hcl
 # Complete example